 - Add in jojoba, aloe vera, and avocado if desired.

-- This should take only a few minutes at most.
+- DIY facials should take only a few minutes to make at most.

 👉 Remember to exercise extreme caution around your pet’s eyes to avoid abrasions.